raviq/Simultra/README.md

 <a  name="improv"></a>
 ## Improvements

 - There are currently too many configuration files.
-They could be either generated automatically in a pre-simulation phase or integrated in one JSON file (with `config.h`).
-Another way to avoid heavy the configuration is to assign vehicles to the paths, which will be loaded from the OSM map.
+They can be either generated automatically in a pre-simulation phase or integrated in one JSON file (`config.h` too).
+Another way to avoid the heavy configuration is to randomly assign vehicles to the existing (OSM) paths.
 The assignments could be parametrised using some vehicle-per-lane distribution.
 Another option is to drag and drop vehicles on the OSM map.
-- Integrate the traffic light support in OSM maps.
+- Integrate traffic lights with OSM maps.
 - The precipitation data could in principle be acquired dynamically using some weather API.
-- Improvements on the (lat,lon) from/to (x,y) conversions.
+- Improvements on the (lat, lon) from/to (x, y) conversions.
 - Combining `readosm` and `json.c`.
-- More testing.
+- More testing..

 <a  name="contrib"></a>
 ## Contribution